 “We didn’t have diapers, and our neighbors didn’t have food.
 We used to joke bitterly about trading three diapers for three potatoes.
 Three diapers meant three quiet nights.
 Food, clothes, fever syrups, nasal drops, everything changed hands; you couldn't just stand by while a child suffered.”

 In March and early April, before shelling and bombing raids began unabated, people made trips from the plant to their homes to bring food.
-Anna’s 62-year-old father, the only man in her family, got food for them all.
+Anna’s 62-year-old father, the only man in her family, got food for all of them.
 Their apartment burned down, but the barn remained intact for days.

 “Rarely did we manage to get out of the basement—during periods of calm.
 At first you could track them by the clock somehow, usually early in the morning, at five or six, it was quiet.
 This is when he would run to the barn, to fill a bag with canned food.”